Use Advanced search for multiple words and phrases

 "The Smallfarming Revolution -- New beginnings in rural New Zealand" by Ian and Dianne Grant, 1998, Penguin.
 Part 1 -- The smallfarming way of life; 25 Secrets of Successful Smallfarmers; Promising Smallfarming Ventures.
 Part 2 -- 21 case studies of different types of small farms and small farm enterprises throughout New Zealand.
 For new and budding small farmers and existing farmers looking for new ideas.
 From Smallfarmers Association of New Zealand:

 Country Smallholding -- Britain's Smallholding Site.
 "Country Smallholding" magazine was started as a bi-monthly in 1975 by David and Katie Thear at a time when there was no publication available for smallholders and the whole climate was one of intensive, chemical farming.
-They learnt to cultivate the soil organically and to raise animals and poultry humanely -- efforts supported by John Seymour, the self-sufficiency author, Lawrence D. Hills, founder of the Henry Doubleday Association, Britain's main organic society, and Dr Fritz Schumacher, author of "Small is Beautiful: A Study of Economics as if People Mattered".
-Initially called Practical Self Sufficiency, then Home Farm, now Country Smallholding.
-Subscribe online, site has good resources for smallholders: wide selection of books on smallholding subjects, extensive set of British links.
+They learnt to cultivate the soil organically and to raise animals and poultry humanely -- efforts supported by John Seymour, the self-sufficiency author, Lawrence D. Hills, founder of the Henry Doubleday Association, Britain's organic gardening society, and Dr Fritz Schumacher, author of "Small is Beautiful: Economics as if People Mattered".
+Initially called Practical Self Sufficiency, then Home Farm, now Country Smallholding, published monthly.
+Subscribe online, site has good resources for smallholders: wide selection of books for smallholders and poultry keepers, links to British resources.
+Online articles on alpacas, growing / horticulture, alternative technology, machinery, bees, smallholdings, cattle, pigs, climate, poultry, cookery, diy, sheep, equine, trees, vet's forum, wildlife, goats, and more.

 Backwoods Home Magazine sets out to help you achieve a more self-sufficient lifestyle for yourself and your family.
 Solid, practical, hands-on information on a wide range of self-reliance topics, written by people who are out there doing it.
 Country living, building a homestead, tools, gardening, livestock, alternative energy, making a living, self-sufficiency, preparedness, homeschooling, crafts, nature, how-to's, achieving independence, and more.
 This magazine is a great resource.
 Six anthologies available (special offers), back issues, selected articles online, and a good bookstore.